 One other compliance piece that is important to do correctly when granting restricted shares — just like your founder share grant, you will need to get a copy of the employee’s filed 83(b) election for the company records.
 This typically applies only to US taxpayers and US citizens, and not to any overseas employees who do not have (and do not plan to have) tax residency in the United States.

-Raising funds from angels and pre-seed investors using SAFEs or convertible notes
+Raising funds from angel investors & pre-seed funds using SAFEs or convertible notes

 This is the stage at which founders will typically start to pay attention to their cap table in large part because potential investors will ask to see a pro forma cap table before investing.
 Here’s what an investor is looking out for when they ask to see your startup’s cap table: